Mobile County courts to cut staff, limit services - Lagniappe Mobile

-The effects of limited funding for Mobile County’s judicial system — something Presiding Circuit Judge John Lockett has repeatedly raised concerns about — could soon be felt, and local courts will soon be operating with smaller staffs, limited hours and fewer weeks for jury trials.
+The effects of limited funding for Mobile County’s judicial system — something Presiding Circuit Judge John Lockett has repeatedly warned about — could soon be felt, and local courts will soon be operating with smaller staffs, limited hours and fewer weeks for jury trials.

 Lockett made the announcement in a release to the Mobile Bar Association Thursday morning, notifying the public that, due to a lack of adequate state funding, local courts will lay off a number of employees in the fall and begin reducing services as early as next week.